-Pre: CENT 275 or 305 or equivalent.
+Pre: ISA 330 or CENT 275.

 This course explores the battlefields, participants, tools and techniques used in modern cyber conflicts.
 An overview of how cyber conflicts are carried out, how they will change in the future, and how to detect and defend against espionage (like hactivism, insider threats, and non-state actors like organized criminals and terrorists) will be accomplished.